Close

 MFi hearing aids are adjusted using this dashboard in your iPhone’s settings.

 Accessing this dashboard takes quite a few steps, so consider setting up an accessibility shortcut instead.
-This allows you to quickly access volume controls and audio settings by either pressing your home button or side button three times.
+This allows you to quickly access volume controls and audio settings by either pressing your home button or right side button three times.

 Screenshot of the accessibility shortcut for MFi hearing aids